Experimental evidence for electric surface resistance in niobium: Experimental results

 To test the properties of ITE a sample is required for which these temperature independent losses remain dominant up to relatively large temperatures.
 This condition was obtained for a micrometer thin niobium film sample sputtered on a copper substrate, which was kept under normal air for 10 years.
 Using XPS the thickness of its surface layer was found be significantly larger as a reference bulk niobium sample prepared by BCP \cite{Jungingerphd}.
-The thin film has a grain size of a few nm as measured by atomic force microscopy, see Fig \ref{fig:AFM}.
+The thin film has a grain size of a few nm as measured by atomic force microscopy see Fig \ref{fig:AFM}.
 This is several orders of magnitude smaller than typical values of fine grain bulk niobium surfaces prepared for accelerating cavities.
+Oxides formed between grain boundaries can significantly increase the interface area through which the tunneling process occurs.

-Using the Quadrupole Resonator it was measured at 400 and \unit[800]{MHz} over a temperature range between 2 and \unit[4.5]{K}.
-Figure \ref{figure:RB_NbCU} shows $R\msub{S}$ vs. the peak magnetic field $B\msub{pk}$ on the sample.
-Only about one fifth of the data is plotted.
-To calculate $R\msub{S}$, the measured dissipated RF power on the sample surface $P\msub{RF}$, is assumed as solely caused by the surface magnetic field using
+Using the Quadrupole Resonator the sample was measured at 400 and \unit[800]{MHz} over a temperature range between 2 and \unit[4.5]{K}.
+In general the Quadrupole Resonator enables also measurements at \unit[1200]{MHz}.
+However for the sample investigated here thermal runaway was observed for fields above about \unit[10]{mT}.
+That is why no data measured at \unit[1200]{MHz} is included in the analysis.
+The complete data set consists of 183 values $R\msub{S}(f,T,B,E)$.
+It has been collectively fitted to a single set of parameters.
+In order to do this Eq.\ref{eq:ITE3} had to be extended to account for the BCS losses for each temperature and frequency.
+The total surface resistance is now considered to be

-Curves for a different temperature and the same frequency are parallel.
-Therefore the field dependent part of $R\msub{S}$ can be assumed as independent of temperature.
-Between 0 and \unit[35]{mT} $R\msub{S}$ increases by about 60 n$\Omega$ at \unit[400]{MHz} and by about \unit[600]{n$\Omega$} at \unit[800]{MHz}.
-These two features cannot be explained by any model predicting a linear or quadratic increase of the surface resistance with magnetic field, such as \cite{ciovatiHalbritter,Gurevich_multiscale,Wolfgangphysrev}.
-In the following it is assumed that the field dependent contribution of $R\msub{S}$ is caused by the surface electric field to test whether the data is consistent with the ITE model.
-First, the field independent residual and BCS losses are subtracted from each curve individually.
-Then $R\msub{S}$ is derived assuming all other losses to be caused by the surface electric field using

-From Fig. \ref{figure:RE_NbCU} the linear scaling of $R\msub{S}\msup{E}$ with frequency as predicted by the ITE model becomes apparent.
-It furthermore becomes more evident that these field dependent losses are independent on temperature.
-Note that due to the field configuration of the Quadrupole Resonator the ratio
+Unlike for the analysis above here $R_{0}$ only accounts for the residual losses from sources other than ITE.
+BCS losses from thermally activated particles are accounted for by $R\msub{BCS}(f,T)$.
+The field dependence of both terms are considered small compared to the ITE losses.
+For the BCS surface resistance